ecsendmail/MultiverseContagion/README.md

 4. CSV File: press Browse.. button and select data/Population.csv **prescribed agents' traffic pattern: movement between universes**
 5. press CASES button and click on CSV File: press Browse.. and select data/VLone.csv **prescribed initial cases + viral load for agents**

-      Select the file, click on it2.
+      Select the file, click on it.
-      In the next window, find the "raw" button and click on it3.
+      In the next window, find the "raw" button and click on it.
-      In the next window, right click to "save as...." into your local directory4.
+      In the next window, right click to "save as...." into your local directory.
       Then use the files in your local directory in the instructions above

 ******